-Original and/or s quent record used to evaluate the corner position
+Original and/or si quent record used to evaluate the corner position escription of monument and accessories set to perpetuate the corner position

-2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners.
+2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

-Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
-Fill in Cross Index & Seciton Diagram at bottom of sheet.
+4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. 5.
+Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
+6. Fill in Cross Index & Section Diagram at bottom of sheet.